dev-phantom/phantom-request/readme.md

 The **goal** of `phantom-request` is to simplify making API requests with minimal code.
 This package allows you to make HTTP requests in a single line of code, leveraging the power of **[Axios](https://axios-http.com/)**.
 It is designed for developers who want to quickly perform requests with built-in support for things like token management, headers, and parameters—without worrying about boilerplate code like handling `useEffect` for data fetching (though it can be used for more control).

-Got it!
-I'll make the **Features** section more consistent by ensuring all feature descriptions follow a similar format, with the key phrases bolded.
-Here's the fixed version:

 ---

 ## Features